 International Airports are located on Tongatapu – Fua’amotu International Airport is located 21km south of the capital Nuku’alofa and Vava’u – Lupepau’u International Airport lies 10km north of the capital Neiafu.

 Polynesian Blue Airlines flies to Tonga several times per week from Australia and New Zealand with connections from most cities.
 There is no public bus service directly to the airport, but shuttles and taxis are available on international flights.
 Most accommodation in Nuku’alofa provides pick-up services for their guests if you let them know in advance.
-Teta Tours provides transfers to and from the domestic and international airport – $15/person if two or more, $30/person if only one person.
+Teta Tours provides transfers to and from the domestic and international airport.

 The MV Olovaha travels from Nuku’alofa, Tongatapu to Neiafu, Vava’u via Ha’afeva and Pangai in the Ha’apai group, depart on Tuesday and arrive on Wednesday.
 The return journey from Vava’u to Nuku’alofa departs Thursday.
 Schedules can vary, so it is best to check with either the Shipping Corporation of Tonga or Tonga Visitors Bureau for the latest schedules.
 If you plan to travel straight out to the northern islands, check departure times prior to your arrival.

 Visitors are required to obtain a temporary driver’s license to rent a car.
 The test is usually to produce your home license, your passport and a fee.
 People drive very slowly in Tonga, observing all the rules of 40 km/hr in towns and villages and outside these areas 65 km/hr.

 Bicycles are a cheap and fun mode of transportation around the main island.
 Many guest houses have bicycles for hire or complimentary use.
 Niko’s Bicycle Rental is run from a trailer opposite the Dateline Hotel on Vuna Road.